Kim-Quirk/Python-Tutorial/2-linked-list.md

 ---
 ## **Removing From a Linked List**
 Now let's go over the step to remove items from a linked list.
-Unlike the last section, we will combine the steps and the code syntax together.
+Unlike the last section, we will combine the steps and the code syntax.
 The example problem and practice problem at the end will help you if you are still struggling with the coding syntax.

-The basic steps of removal are to delete the selected node, and update the next and previous nodes to point at eachother.
+The basic steps of removal are to delete the selected node and update the next and previous nodes to point at each other.

 **Removing from Head**